 Homeowner content is free.
 We may earn a commission when you click links through our site.
 Advertiser Disclosure

-I live in a town called Cwmbran, but yet when I ask my Echo device for “the weather today”, I get the weather forecast for Caerphilly – somewhere I haven’t lived in over 3 years.
+When I ask my Echo device for “the weather today”, I get the weather forecast for somewhere I haven’t lived in over 3 years.
 Why?!

 Alexa can get the weather wrong due to an incorrect Echo device location being set (separate to your Amazon address), or using a less reliable weather provider.
 Thankfully, both of these issues can easily be resolved.